Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Model evaluation and selection

-In our study, we will use the CPE (equation (\ref{cpe})) as performance measure, since it offers a robust evaluation metric for Cox regression models, considering the regression parameters and the covariate distribution without reliance on observed or censoring times.
-From now on, the sub-index $n$ from $K_n(\hat\beta)$ will be omitted when it is not necessary to highlight the sample size.

-\section{Best model selection}
+\subsection{Best model selection}

-Based on the performance measure $K(\beta)$ introduced in Section \ref{cind} (equation \ref{cpe}), we now propose a method for selecting the best model, or variable selection, for Cox regression.
-The estimated $\hat\beta$ strongly depends on the partition of the data into train and test sets, especially in high-dimensional scenarios where the sample size is very small compared to the number of covariates, $p$>{}>$n$.
-Thus, a robust procedure is needed to select the best model for the data.
+A critical challenge in high-dimensional survival analysis is the inherent instability of variable selection across different data partitions.
+The estimated coefficient vector $\hat{\bm{\beta}}$ often varies substantially depending on how the data is split into training and test sets —a problem particularly pronounced in settings where $p \gg n$.
+This instability stems from the fundamental nature of high-dimensional problems, where solutions are more data-dependent than in low-dimensional settings.
+Different partitions of the same dataset can yield different selected variables, creating significant challenges for the interpretability of results.

+This variability is especially problematic in genomic applications, where consistently identifying significant genes is crucial for meaningful biological interpretation of the results.
+When selected genes change with each data partition, downstream analysis becomes more complex, affecting the translation of statistical findings into clinical insights.

+To address this challenge, we propose a novel model selection procedure that builds upon and extends the methodology introduced by Laria \textit{et al.}, \cite{Laria} for classification problems, adapting it to the unique characteristics of survival analysis.
+This approach represents a key contribution of our work, offering a robust framework for variable selection in high-dimensional survival settings that significantly enhances stability and reproducibility.

-The method presented in this section builds upon the approach proposed by Laria \textit{et al.}, (\citeyear{Laria}).
-It consists on fitting $N$ Cox regressions for different partitions of the data.
-For each iteration $k$ for $k=1,\ldots,N$, the data is randomly partitioned in $\text{Train}_k$ and $\text{Test}_k$.
-A Cox regression model is then fitted on the training set, and the K-index performance measure introduced in Section \ref{cind} is calculated on the test set.
-Note that the penalty parameter $\lambda$ is determined for each model by cross-validation, using the Verweij and Van Houwelingen (\citeyear{Ver}) approach mentioned in Section \ref{cv}.
+The procedure begins by fitting N Cox regression models on different data partitions.
+For each iteration $k$ for $k=1,\ldots,N$, the data is randomly split into $\text{Train}_k$ and $\text{Test}_k$.
+A Cox regression model with the appropriate penalization is then fitted on $\text{Train}_k$, with the penalty parameter $\lambda$ determined through the cross-validation process described in Section \ref{sec:cv}.
+The model's performance is then evaluated on $\text{Test}_k$ using the K-index performance measure $K(\hat{\bm{\beta}}^{(k)})$ introduced in Section \ref{cind}.

-Once the models are fitted and their performance is evaluated, a final model based on the $N$ previous models is built.
-For doing this, for each covariate $X^j$ for $j=1,\ldots,p$ the importance index is calculated as it follows:
+Once the N models are fitted and their performance is evaluated, we calculate an importance index $I_j$ for each covariate $X^j$ for $j=1,\ldots,p$: